bamunson/rcbtools/README.md

 ## Installing rcbtools

-Clone or copy this repository.

-Go to rcbtools directory.

-Type command "pip install ."
+To install rcbtools, simply clone or download this repo, then 'cd' into it and type the following command:

+`pip install .`